-At yet another appointment with a healthcare professional, I was trying to figure out if a different glucoseiStock_000004236228XSmall monitor would be more cost-effective.
+At yet another appointment with a healthcare professional, I was trying to figure out if a different glucose monitor would be more cost-effective.
 Not the monitor itself, but the test strips that the monitor uses.

 The monitors are easy to come by.
 Manufacturers give them away, even those that cost close to $100, because they know they’ll make up the loss with the sale of test strips.
 Each strip costs me just over $1, and since I’m supposed to monitor my glucose around five times a day, the cost really adds up.